Arithmetic geometry of quantum connections on Calabi-Yau $3$-folds: Introduction

-Unlike the proof of previous results, which either relies on leveraging extra symmetries of quantum $D$-modules or special algebraic features of the quantum connection in the monotone setting, our proof of \cref{thm:main} builds on salient geometric features of curve counting in Calabi--Yau threefolds discovered in Ionel--Parker's seminal proof of the Gopakumar--Vafa integrality conjecture for Calabi--Yau $3$-folds \cite{IP-GV}.
+In \cite{KSV06}, Kontsevich--Schwarz--Vologodsky argued that there is a fundamental connection between the integrality of B-model ``BPS" (or ``instanton") numbers and arithmetic structures on de Rham cohomology.
+Our arguments give a concrete realization of their ideas on the A-side of mirror symmetry.
+Namely, our proof of the main theorems build on salient geometric features of curve counting in Calabi--Yau threefolds, both in terms of the integrality prediction of the Gopakumar--Vafa invariants of Calabi--Yau $3$-folds, and the proof method discovered in Ionel--Parker's remarkable work \cite{IP-GV}, the cluster formalism\footnote{We refer the reader to \cite{doan2021gopakumar} and \cite{pardon-MNOP} for other important developments in this circle of ideas. }.

+Theorem \ref{thm:integrality} is deduced directly from the integrality of genus-zero Gopakumar--Vafa invariants.
+Namely, we write down an explicit formula for the Frobenius intertwiner $\Phi$ in terms of derivatives of a certain generating series $\eta(q)$, the ``$p$-adically integral" version of the Gromov-Witten potential.
+This explicit formula is inspired by certain B-model computations in \cite{KSV06}.
+The integrality of Gopakumar-Vafa invariants implies that the series $\eta(q)$ lies in $\Lambda_{\mathbb{Z}_p}.$ This in turn implies that the entire Frobenius map $\Phi$ satisfies the key condition \eqref{eq:keyintegralitycondition}.
+Reducing mod $p$, we obtain the Cartier operator \eqref{eq:AmodelCartier} from the Frobenius map $\Phi$ by dividing suitable powers of $p$.

-More precisely, \cref{thm:main} is inferred using the \emph{cluster formalism} of \cite{IP-GV}, the structure theorem about the moduli space of $J$-holomorphic curves in Calabi--Yau manifolds.
-A cluster is a collection of $J$-holomorphic curves close to a given \emph{embedded} $J$-holomorphic curve called the core, and the moduli space of $J$-holomorphic maps admits a decomposition into clusters, which define closed-and-open components of the moduli space thereby providing geometric decompositions of Gromov--Witten generating series according to the images of $J$-holomorphic maps.
-Via an isotopy argument, the upshot is that the theorem can be reduced to the case of the \emph{elementary clusters} where the neighborhood of a curve is that of a \emph{local $\mathbb{P}^1$-geometry}, that is to the case where $X$ is the Calabi--Yau 3-fold given as the total space of the bundle $\mathcal{O}(-1)^{\oplus 2} \to \mathbb{P}^1$.
-In this setting, the claim can be inferred from the work \cite[Section 3]{Lee23a} due to the second-named author; see \cref{thm:localP1-qst-is-pcurv} for an exposition.
-As a new input, we introduce modifications of the cluster formalism which incorporate incidence constraints at marked points on curves and $C^\infty$-small inhomogeneous perturbations, necessary to define the structure constants of the operations we consider.
+The proofs of Theorems \ref{thm:Cartierconjugation} and \ref{thm:main} require more technical work.
+We upgrade the cluster decomposition and isotopy method from \cite{IP-GV} so that we can study Gromov--Witten correspondences to account for the quantum product, and quantum Steenrod operators, which involve equivariant counts of genus $0$ $J$-holomorphic curves from \emph{inhomogeneous perturbations}.
+The upshot is that we can bootstrap from the case of the \emph{elementary clusters} where the neighborhood of a curve is that of a \emph{local $\mathbb{P}^1$-geometry}, that is to the case where $X$ is the Calabi--Yau 3-fold given as the total space of the bundle $\mathcal{O}(-1)^{\oplus 2} \to \mathbb{P}^1$.
+In this setting, the computation of the quantum connection is a classical result of Voision \cite[Theorem 1.1]{Voi96}.
+The computation of the quantum Steenrod operations is more recent and due to the second-named author \cite[Section 3]{Lee23a}; see \cref{thm:localP1-qst-is-pcurv} for an exposition.